Skip to main content

 There are two question writing groups: The MRCP(UK) (Speciality Question Group) SQG, and the SCE (Question Writing Group) QWG.

 The SCE QWG is made up of consultants from all specialties with a Speciality Certificate Exam.
 Much like the MRCP SQG, the SCE question writing group meets once a year across two days.
-Tthe consultants split into their specialties and work to create a robust and quality Speciality Certificate Examination.
-Their tenure is also five years.
+The consultants split into their specialties and work to create a robust and quality Speciality Certificate Examination.
+Their tenure is also three years.

 Become a Question Writer